boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    example of an incremental deployment is depicted in {{figure-7}}.

-   At the time of writing (2023), Section 6.2 of {{NG.113}} specifies that the eMBB slice (SST=1 and no SD) should be supported globally.
+   At the time of writing (2023), Section 6.2 of {{NG.113}} specifies that the eMBB slice (SST=1 and no Slice Differentiator (SD)) should be supported globally.
 This 5G slice would be the first slice in any 5G deployment.

 ~~~